Bachelor's Degree FAQ

 The courses in Florence are Marist classes taught by Marist faculty members, many of which are Florentine.
 There are international professors as well as professors visiting from the New York campus.
 No matter where they are from, each professor brings a dynamic and passionate experience to the classroom.

 Yes!
 Florence's geographic location enables incredible access to many places—not just in Italy, but in the rest of Europe as well.
 Not to mention the many charming places to explore in Tuscany!
 There are also additional trips planned through the school that you may purchase.
 In the past we have had programs explore Torino, the Swiss Alps, Croatia, Pompeii, Naples, the south of France and many others.

 Yes!
 In addition to a Director and Assistant Director of Marist-LdM, we will have Resident Directors and Assistants on staff.
 The RDs and RAs are there to program events for you and assist with your transition.

 Of course!
 Florence is a very tourist-friendly city.
 There are ample hotels throughout the city center to fit most people’s needs.
 After a few weeks in Florence you will become an expert guide.

 Branch campus students are eligible to participate in Marist Study Abroad, including both semester-long programs and short-term programs offered by the Marist International Programs office in Poughkeepsie, NY.
 In many cases, additional costs may apply depending on the program selected.
 Each student’s major and academic plan will determine eligibility.
 Strategic planning with your academic advisor can allow you to plan ahead.

 U.S. citizens enrolled in the Florence Branch Campus are eligible for federal financial aid, including loans.
-The program also offers the opportunity to apply for a small merit scholarship, which requires a supplemental application, to all students.
+The program also offers all students the opportunity to apply for a small merit scholarship, which requires a supplemental application, to all students.